Rouhollah/ng-truncate-link/README.md

 # LinkWithTruncateText directive
-This is a directive that produces &lt;a> element with ability to truncate text.
+When you add this module to your project , you have a directive and a filter.
+You can use this directive for both a link and a simple text. with the filter you have, you can simply truncate the text.
 ### Syntax
 ```
 <ng-truncate-link